 In 1820, the U.S. Congress granted land for a national botanic garden.
 The U.S. Botanic Garden was formally founded in 1850.
 It is part of the Legislative Branch of government and administered through the Architect of the Capitol.

 The U.S. Botanic Garden is a living plant museum and accredited by the American Association of Museums.
 There are three public components of the U.S. Botanic Garden:

-- The Conservatory houses the following displays and exhibits: Garden Court, Jungle, Plant Adaptations, garden Primeval, Hawaii, World Deserts, Medicinal Plants, Orchids, Plant Exploration, Rare and Endangered Species, Southern Exposure (seasonally), Children's Garden (seasonally), "Plants in Culture" in the West Gallery and temporary exhibits in the East Gallery.
+- The Conservatory houses the following displays and exhibits: Garden Court, The Tropics, Plant Adaptations, Garden Primeval, Hawaii, World Deserts, Medicinal Plants, Orchids, Mediterranean, Rare and Endangered Species, Southern Exposure (seasonally), Children's Garden (seasonally), and temporary exhibits in the East and West Galleries.

 - Bartholdi Park houses historic Bartholdi Fountain with gardens continuously updated to reflect modern trends in American horticulture and new plant introductions.